archesproject/arches-qgis/README.md

 ```
 3. Head to the QGIS Plugins tab and select "Manage and Install Plugins".
 4. Search for and select "Arches Project" from the list of all plugins.

+## Tips for developing
+If you wish to develop with the QGIS Arches plugin, below are some helpful tips that will help, and make life easier.
+- Installation via GitHub is the easiest method to develop.
+This can be done by git cloning in the plugins path (shown above) and (optionally) creating a symbolic link to somewhere much easier to find e.g. your home directory.
+- The QGIS plugin "Plugin Reloader" is incredibly useful for reloading plugins to reflect code changes.
+This can be found on the QGIS plugins repository, and configured to reload specific plugins with Ctrl+F5.
+- If you wish to develop UI elements, you'll need Qt Creator installed: https://doc.qt.io/qtcreator/.